-For more information on the change-in-use rules, see "Capital property changes in use" on page 22.
+For more information on the change-in-use rules, see "Capital property changes in use," on page 25.

 If the charity changes its use of a particular real property for which it filed an election, different change-in-use rules will apply.
-For more information, see "Election for real property of a public service body" on the next page.
+For more information, see "Election for real property of a public service body," below.